snowplow-archive/snowplow.github.com/_posts/2016-03-xx-snowplow-r78-great-hornbill-released.md

 Add a `collector.cookie.name` field to the HOCON and set its value to `"sp"`.

+Also note that the configuration file no longer supports loading AWS credentials from the classpath using [ClasspathPropertiesFileCredentialsProvider][cpf].
+If your configuration looks like this:

+{% highlight json %}
+{
+	"aws": {
+		"access-key": "cpf",
+		"secret-key": "cpf"
+	}
+}
+{% endhighlight %}

+then you should change "cpf" to "default" to use the [DefaultAWSCredentialsProviderChain][default].
+You will need to ensure that your credentials are available in one of the places the AWS Java SDK looks.
+For more information about this, see the [Javadoc][default].

 <h3>Kinesis Elasticsearch Sink</h3>

 Replace the `sink.kinesis.out` string with an object two fields: